awesomeyooner/joystick_driver/README.md

   image:tag
 ```

-- `-v /dev/input:/dev/input` Will put a volume mount on input devices
+- `--volume /dev/input:/dev/input` Will put a volume mount on input devices
 - `--device-cgroup-rule='c 13:* rmw'` Will allow permission to use devices